tnebooks/12th-physics/content.en/docs/atomic-and-nuclear-physics/_index.md

 (ii) The nuclear force is attractive and acts with an equal strength between proton-proton, proton-neutron, and neutron-neutron.

+(iii) Nuclear force does not act on the electrons.
+So it does not alter the chemical properties of the atom.
 ## 9.6 RADIOACTIVITY

 In the binding energy curve, the stability of the nucleus that has \( Z > 82 \) starts to decrease and these nuclei are fairly unstable nuclei.
 Some of the unstable nuclei decay naturally by emitting certain particles to form a stable nucleus.
 The elements with atomic number \( Z > 82 \) and isotopes of lighter nuclei belong to the category of naturally-occurring radioactive nuclei.
 Each of these radioactive nuclei decays to another nucleus by the emission of \( ^{4}_{2}He \) nucleus \( (\alpha \text{-decay}) \) or electron or positron \( (\beta \text{-decay}) \) or gamma rays \( (\gamma \text{-decay}) \)